TimelyGPT: Extrapolatable Transformer Pre-training for Long-term Time-Series Forecasting in Healthcare: TimelyGPT Methodology

-Position embedding is crucial for Transformer, as the self-attention mechanism does not inherently discern token order.
-Typically, time-series transformer models adopt absolute position embedding that is directly added to the token embedding.
-In contrast, xPOS computes relative position embedding based on the distance $n-m$ between two tokens $n$ and $m$ \citep{xpos}.
-Given a token embedding matrix $\mX \in \mathbb{R}^{L \times d}$, xPOS multiplies queries $\mQ_n = \mX_n \mW_{Q} \in R^{1 \times d_q}$ (and keys $\mK_m = \mX_m \mW_{K} \in R^{1 \times d_k}$) with position-dependent rotation matrix $e^{i \theta n}$ and exponential decay $\gamma^n$:
+As our first contribution, \model employs xPos to encode relative positional information into token embeddings based on the distance $n-m$ between token $n$ and $m$ \cite{xPos}.
+Given an input embedding $\mX \in \R^{N \times d}$ for $N$ tokens at $d$ embedding dimensions, xPos is integrated into the $n$-th token embedding $\mX_n$ through rotation matrix $e^{i \theta n}$ and exponential decay $\gamma^n$:

-where $\theta$ and $\gamma$ are hyparparameters \citep{rope, xpos}.
-The exponential decay $\gamma^{n-m}$ effectively attenuates the influence of distant tokens, aiding in capturing long-term dependency and extrapolation ability \citep{xpos}.
-Detailed description is available at Appendix \ref{pos_emb}.
+where $\theta$ and $\gamma$ indicate position-dependent rotation and decay hyperparameters \cite{rope, xPos}.
+The exponential decay $\gamma^{n-m}$ determines the intensity of remembering historical information, while the rotation matrix $e^{i\theta n}$ captures the oscillation frequencies.
+This decay mechanism effectively attenuates the influence of distant tokens, aiding in capturing long-term dependencies and enhancing extrapolation ability \cite{xPos}.

-While originally designed for language modeling, xPOS provides a compelling way for time-series representation, mirroring the seasonal-trend decomposition (Fig. \ref{xpos}).
-Its exponential decay mechanism naturally focuses its attention on recent data while reducing the influence of older timesteps, reflecting the trend momentum of the series.
-The incorporation of rotation matrices helps capture the seasonal component of the time-series data through the sinusoidal oscillations.
-This structure empowers xPOS-based models to represent inherent temporal patterns within time-series data.
-As our first contribution, TimelyGPT harnesses xPOS's extrapolation capabilities for time-series forecasting, offering insights into the underlying mechanisms driving the temporal trajectories.
+While initially designed for language modeling, xPos provides a compelling way for time-series modeling, mirroring the seasonal-trend decomposition (Fig. \ref{intro_figure}c).
+Its exponential decay $\gamma^{n-m}$ naturally concentrates on recent times while diminishing the influence of distant times, reflecting the trend momentum of time-series.
+The rotation matrix $e^{i \theta (n-m)}$ captures the seasonal component of time-series through sinusoidal oscillations.

+In healthcare time-series, xPos embedding effectively encodes both trend and periodic patterns crucial for modeling continuous biosignals and irregular clinical records.
+For continuous biosignals, trend patterns such as body temperature and vital signs are key health indicators, while electrocardiograms (ECGs) exhibit periodic patterns reflecting the physiological rhythms of the human body.
+In irregularly-sampled clinical records, age-related susceptibility to illnesses is observed in longitudinal population studies using administrative health data \cite{ahuja2022mixehr, mixehr_seed}.
+Some EHRs also exhibit periodic patterns, especially for chronic diseases like COPD, which have alternating exacerbation and recovery cycles.

+We hypothesize that xPos embedding can encode these trend and periodic patterns into token embeddings.
+By harnessing xPos, \model can effectively model long-term dependencies essential for time-series forecasting.
+In Section \ref{sec: forecasting_exp}, \ref{sec: cls_ists_exp}, and \ref{sec:ablation}, we validated our hypothesis and explored the underlying mechanisms driving temporal extrapolation for forecasting beyond training length.